FredKSchott/snowpack/docs/04-features.md

 }
 ```

 Add the `@snowpack/plugin-dotenv` plugin to your dev environment to automatically load environment variables from your project `.env` files.
-Visit the plugin package README to learn more.
+Visit the [plugin README](https://github.com/pikapkg/create-snowpack-app/tree/master/packages/plugin-dotenv) to learn more.